-our principal executive offices is Eton Pharmaceuticals, Inc., 21925 W. Field Parkway, Suite 235, Deer Park Illinois 60010.
-Record Date: April 18, April 18, 2019 Quorum: 3 A majority of the shares of all issued and outstanding stock entitled to vote on the record date must be present in person or represented by proxy to constitute a quorum.
-Shares Outstanding: 17,627,92 17,627,928 shares of common stock outstanding as of April 15, 2019.
-Voting: There are four ways a stockholder of record can vote: (1) By Internet: You may vote over the Internet by following the instructions provided in the Notice or, if you requested to receive your proxy materials by U.S. mail, by following the instructions on the proxy card.
-(2) By Telephone: If you requested to receive your proxy materials by U.S. mail, you telephone by following the instructions on the proxy card.
-(3) By Mail: If you requested to receive your proxy materials by U.S. mail, you may complet sign and return the accompanying proxy card in the postage-paid envelope provided.
+Record Date: April 16, 2020

+Quorum: A majority of the shares of all issued and outstanding stock entitled to vote on the record date must be present in person or represented by proxy to constitute a quorum.

+Shares Outstanding: 20,901,838 shares of common stock outstanding as of April 15, 2020.

+Voting: There are four ways a stockholder of record can vote:

+(1) By Internet: You may vote over the Internet by following the instructions provided in the Notice or, if you requested to receive your proxy materials by U.S. mail, by following the instructions on the proxy card.

-(4) In Person: If you are a stockholder as of the record date, you may vote in person at the meeting.
+- (2) By Telephone: If you requested to receive your proxy materials by U.S. mail, you may vote by telephone by following the instructions on the proxy card. - (3) By Mail: If you requested to receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card in the postage-paid envelope provided. - (4) In Person: If you are a stockholder as of the record date, you may vote in person at the meeting.
 Submitting a proxy will not prevent stockholders from attending the Annual Meeting, revoking their earlier-submitted proxy, and voting in person.

-In order to be counted, proxies submitted by telephone or Internet must be received by 11:59 p.m. central time on June 10, 2019.
+In order to be counted, proxies submitted by telephone or Internet must be received by 11:59 p.m. central time on June 8, 2020.
 Proxies submitted by U.S. mail must be received before the start of the Annual Meeting.